Groundbreaking Study Reveals Disturbing Brain Abnormalities in Trauma-Related Dissociation

 Reading Time: 5 minutes

-The researchers used advanced technology and functional MRI analysis to spot distinctive patterns linking brain activity to behaviour.
+The researchers used advanced and functional MRI analysis to spot distinctive patterns linking brain activity to behaviour.

 These patterns offer new insights into how dissociation works in the brain.